 Anyone can create a Wikipedia page.
 The tools are free, the guidelines are publicly documented, and Wikipedia actively encourages new contributors.
 So why does this almost never work for companies and public figures?

 Because Wikipedia's community enforces strict standards around neutrality, sourcing, and conflict of interest.
 When you write about yourself or your own company, you are inherently conflicted.
 Wikipedia expects you to disclose that conflict, and once you do, your article gets extra scrutiny.
-The content needs to read like an encyclopedia entry, not a marketing piece.
-And the sources need to be genuinely independent, not press releases or content you paid to have published.
+The content needs to read like an encyclopedia entry rather than a marketing piece.
+The sources must be genuinely independent.
+Press releases or paid content do not count.

-Most DIY attempts fail not because the person lacked effort, but because they lacked understanding of how Wikipedia's editorial community actually works.
+Most DIY attempts fail because the person lacked understanding of how Wikipedia's editorial community actually works.
 Writing the article is the easy part.
 Navigating the community review process, responding to editor feedback, and building an article that survives scrutiny is where experience matters.

 Budget Providers: $500 to $2,000